 Of course, a Bose must be included in this list of headphones better than Beats.
 Bose has a strong reputation of delivering top-quality consumer electronic products, specializing in audio equipment.
 The on-ear, wireless QuietComfort 35 delivers unbeatable active-noise canceling and easy wireless Bluetooth pairing.
 The dual-microphone system with noise-rejection allows for clear phone calls even in noisy environments.

 The 35 also works in wired mode with included 47.2-inch cable in case the battery runs empty.
 That won’t happen very easily though as the battery-life is very decent: 20 hours wireless and 40 hours in wired mode.

 The QuietComfort comes packaged with a USB charging cable, an audio cable for wired connection, an airline adapter and a comfortable carrying case.
 Bose also offers a free app to make connecting and switching between devices with Bluetooth even easier.

 Just like Bose, Sony also has a great reputation when it comes to quality audio equipment.
-Sony has a solid range of headphones and the over-ear, wireless MDR-1000X is one of the more exclusive ones, delivering wireless Bluetooth freedom and Hi-Res audio.
+Sony has a solid range of headphones, and the over-ear wireless WH-1000XM4 is one of the more exclusive ones, delivering wireless Bluetooth and Dual Noise Sensor technology.
 If you’re willing to accept the price tag, you really can’t go wrong with this sophisticated and feature-rich model in regards to design and quality.

 The superb noise cancellation lets you enjoy your favorite music without any distractions, whether you choose to listen in absolute silence or tailor the sound to your environment.
-The Sony trademarked Sense Engine allows you to take full control of the sound so you can hear only what you want to hear.
-It gives you the freedom to tune in and out of your music with a simple touch of a button.
-The built-in rechargeable battery provides 20 hours of wireless music playback.
+The Touch Sensor controls make it easy to manage tracks, control volume, activate voice assistant, and answer phone calls.
+The built-in rechargeable battery provides 30 hours of wireless music playback.